daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 ### Verifying output with a Spark App
 Let's write a spark application to _diff_ the output of the current ETL job with the refactored one.
-Let's call the former "Job A" and the latter "Job B".
-To reiterate our conditions, we'd like to find the following transactions and write them to files
+To reiterate our conditions, we'd like to find the following transactions and write them to files:

 1. Transactions in Job A's output that don't appear in Job B's output.
-I.e. the refactored job is missing transactions.
+I.e. the refactored job is **missing** transactions.
 2. Transactions in Job B's output that don't appear in Job A's output.
-I.e. the refactored job is fabricating non-existent transactions!
+I.e. the refactored job is **adding** non-existent transactions!
 3. Transactions in both Job A and B's output that don't satisfy column equality.
 E.g. Transaction with "id = 2" appears in both outputs but with a different "product" value.

 Spark's API makes it very easy to handle cases 1 and 2.
-Case 3 is only slightly complex.
+Case 3 requires a bit more work.

 ### Handling cases 1 and 2 with a left anti join
 A [left anti join](https://sparkbyexamples.com/spark/spark-sql-dataframe-join/)